sebastianruder/NLP-progress/english/summarization.md

 Summarization is the task of producing a shorter version of one or several documents that preserves most of the input's meaning.

+### Warning: Evaluation Metrics

+For summarization, automatic metrics such as ROUGE and METEOR have serious limitations:
+1. They only assess content selection and do not account for other quality aspects, such as fluency, grammaticality, coherence, etc.
+2. To assess content selection, they rely mostly on lexical overlap, although an abstractive summary could express they same content as a reference without any lexical overlap.
+3. Given the subjectiveness of summarization and the correspondingly low agreement between annotators, the metrics were designed to be used with multiple reference summaries per input.
+However, recent datasets such as CNN/DailyMail and Gigaword provide only a single reference.

+Therefore, tracking progress and claiming state-of-the-art based only on these metrics is questionable.
+Most papers carry out additional manual comparisons of alternative summaries.
+Unfortunately, such experiments are difficult to compare across papers.
+If you have an idea on how to do that, feel free to contribute.

 ### CNN / Daily Mail

 The [CNN / Daily Mail dataset](https://arxiv.org/abs/1506.03340) as processed by